benhmoore/Argon/README.md

 ```
 *Since this group does not exist, it will be created.
 If the group had already existed, it would be accessed.*

-Groups cannot be removed from cenny.js, if you would like to remove a group, you'll need to remove the directory from the server.
+Groups cannot be removed from cenny.js, to remove a group, the directory will need to be removed from the server.

 ___